melo/docker-perl-alt/README.md

 * a `-devel` version that can be used to debug and develop
   applications: this is mostly the `-build` version with extra modules.

-Each of these is available in combination with an Alpine and the official Perl base images.
+Each of these is available in combination with an Alpine, the official Perl base image, and the `wolfi-base` from the [Chainguard](https://www.chainguard.dev) project.

 | Base Image  | Development | Build | Runtime |
 |-------------|-------------|-------|---------|